ibakshay/github-actions-ci/README.md

 ```
 #### jobs

 A worflow is made up of one or more jobs and each job will have a unique Id.
 All the jobs are run in parallel by default, However, you can also make the jobs run in sequence.
-Like, you can make one job wait for the other and so on and so forth.
+Like, we can make one job wait for the other and so on and so forth.
+Each job runs in a fresh instance of the virtual environment specified by `runs-on`.
 For our case, We have only one job.